NicoleEic/Brain_and_Code/_posts/2019-08-11-spin-your-head.md

 ---
 layout: post
-title:  "Spin your head"
+title:  "Spin your head - manual rigid body transformations"
 ---

 Many processing steps in the analysis of brain scans rely on an accurate alignment of images.
 For example, when I transform my results to a standard reference space or when I align a subject's brain scans from multiple sessions or scanning modalities.
-Tools such as FSL's FLIRT automatically estimate a transformation that can map an input image to a reference.
+Tools such as FSL's<sup>1</sup> FLIRT automatically estimate a transformation that can map an input image to a reference.
 However, if my data is non-typical - for example from a different species or from neurological patients with brain lesions - I might not be satisfied with the result of the automatic estimation.
 But there is a solution: Thanks to linear algebra, we can manually adjust a transformation!

 Here I'll describe the theoretical background of this image manipulation, but you can find scripts that deals with it in my Github repository: `https://github.com/NicoleEic/projects/tree/master/neuro_scripts/manual_rigid_body`.